 Reasons You Might Not Balance

-- If you don't want the discrepancy to show up, you will need to Unapprove the bank rec, which will then pick up this new transaction and then Approve the bank rec again.
+- If you do not want the discrepancy to show up, you will need to unapprove the bank rec and then reapprove the bank rec, in order for the system to pick up this new transaction.
 This transaction will now show in the uncleared list on that bank rec and will be part of that balance on the reconciliation report.